HaraldJoerg/emacs-perl-doc/README.md

    and resolve to POD documentation on your system, no web server required.
  * Makes use of Emacs faces: variable-pitch font for text, fixed-pitch for code, italics for, well, italics
- * Uses the buffer's full width and can also be used with narrow buffers

 ## Installation and Configuration